brianglass/anastasis/files/thursday_matins4.md

 color:red;mso-bidi-font-style:italic"></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">T</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">hrough a tree Adam became an exile from Paradise; but through the Tree of the Cross the Thief made Paradise his home.
-For the one through tasting set aside his MasterÂ’s commandment, while the other, crucified with him, confessed the hidden God, as he cried: Remember me in your Kingdom.</span>
+For the one through tasting set aside his Master’s commandment, while the other, crucified with him, confessed the hidden God, as he cried: Remember me in your Kingdom.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">A</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;font-family:&quot;Book Antiqua&quot;">s spiritual sheep of the Shepherd and Lamb you were sent by him as wise lambs into the midst of wolves, by your preaching changing their savagery to the tameness of the Faith, as you cried with unswerving faith: Remember us also, Saviour, in your Kingdom.</span>